Shakil526563/-Bangla-News-Categorization-Project/README.md

-Here's a general outline of the steps you might want to consider for your project:
+Here's a general outline of the steps  consider for our project:

 Data Collection: